NUR 230 Foundations of Professional Nursing 5 credits

 This course provides tools for understanding how research in nursing improves patient outcomes and the health of populations.
 Topics include research design and methodologies, ethical guidelines, beginning research writing and the role of the nurse as a collaborator in research.
 The student acquires the skills needed to utilize databases to search for and identify scientific resources, synthesizing data to determine best practice in the care of individuals, families, and populations.
 This course includes classroom instruction.
 (Prerequisites: Minimum grade of C in NUR 240, NUR 241, NUR 242)

-NUR 341 Palliative and End of Life Care2 credits
+NUR 341 Palliative and End of Life Care 3 credits

 This course examines complex issues unique to end of life, such as life support and patient self-determination.
 Emphasis is placed on holistic patient care, focusing on the role of the nurse in advocating and caring for the physical, emotional, cultural and spiritual needs of the patient and their family at the end of life.
 Additionally the role of the palliative interventions for patients with chronic illness and alterations in comfort is explored.
 The role of the hospice nurse and care of the dying patient is examined.
 This course includes classroom instruction, clinical experiences, simulation, and skills lab.
 (Prerequisites: Minimum grade of C in NUR 240, NUR 241, NUR 242)

-NUR 342 Nursing Care in Adult II6 credits
+NUR 342 Nursing Care of the Adult II 6 credits